jjvanzon/Circular-Language-Spec-Plans/done/2008-09-2---parameters-spec-plan.md

     - ~ Then wrote about how you can access control each situation.
         - ~ And why you might access control each situation.
           (object algebra, deduction, concurrency resolution, control by user)
-          (only command Input/Output might lead to that, actually… anything about sub-object access does not seem to be covered.
+          (only command Input/Output might lead to that, actually… anything about sub-object access might not seem to be covered.
 That might be covered in Advanced Command Topics.)
     - ~ Tried to cover the use of each reference situation.
     - ~ Then wrote about access control literals.